stripe/pg-schema-diff/README.md

 *Unsupported*:
 - (On roadmap) Diffing schemas other than "public"
-- (On roadmap) Unique constraints (unique indexes are supported but not unique constraints)
 - (On roadmap) Adding and remove partitions from an existing partitioned table
 - (On roadmap) Check constraints localized to specific partitions
 - Partitioned partitions (partitioned tables are supported but not partitioned partitions)